xiangzhemeng/Kaggle-Higgs-Boson-Machine-Learning-Challenge/README.md

 - **`compute_loss_neg_log_likelihood`**:  Compute negative log likelihood for logistic regression

 ### `lr_helper.py`
-A python contains helper functions required for regularized logistic regression which is implemented in `lr.ipynb`.
+A python file that contains helper functions required for regularized logistic regression which is implemented in `lr.ipynb`.

 ## Algorithms for Regression
 ### `implementations.py`